Bob Barrabee

-Early life and high school
+Early life

 Robert Sidney Barrabee was born on January 23, 1905, in Malden, Massachusetts.
 He attended Malden High School, where he played football under head coach Jack Macdonald.
 After serving in a reserve role in 1921, Barrabee "was at his best and was a big cog in that Macdonald machine" in 1922.
 Listed as a 147 lbs left end, he also played ice hockey and baseball at Malden.

 Barrabee later attended the Cushing Academy in Ashburnham, Massachusetts, where he continued playing all three sports.
 In 1924, he helped the football team compile a 5–3 record as "one of the foremost preparatory school teams in New England" under the tutelege of first-year head coach Arthur S. Fox.
 Barrabee was named a first-team all-prep school selection at left end by The Boston Globe.
 According to the Globe, Barrabee "continued to improve so fast that he ranked with the best schoolboy ends in the Bay State."
 While in high school, he nearly drowned while trying to save a friend, Abraham Huberman, from drowning in a pond in Saugus, Massachusetts.
 Huberman, who was 17, died in the ordeal.